Petra Kvitová career statistics

 The career of Czech former professional tennis player Petra Kvitová started when she turned professional in 2006 and lasted until her official retirement in 2025.
-Kvitová has won 31 career singles titles including two Grand Slam singles titles at the Wimbledon Championships, one WTA Tour Championships singles title, nine WTA 1000 singles titles.
-She was also the Bronze medalist at the 2016 Rio Olympics, a runner-up at the 2015 WTA Finals and 2019 Australian Open, a semifinalist at the 2010 Wimbledon Championships, 2012 Australian Open, 2012 French Open and 2020 French Open, and a quarterfinalist at the 2011 Australian Open, 2012 Wimbledon Championships, 2013 Wimbledon Championships, 2015 US Open, 2017 US Open and 2020 Australian Open.
+Kvitová has won 31 career singles titles including two Grand Slam titles at the Wimbledon Championships, one WTA Tour Championships title, and nine WTA 1000 singles titles.
+She was also the bronze medalist at the 2016 Rio Olympics, a runner-up at the 2015 WTA Finals and 2019 Australian Open, semifinalist at the 2010 Wimbledon Championships, 2012 Australian Open, 2012 French Open and 2020 French Open, and a quarterfinalist at the 2011 Australian Open, 2012 Wimbledon Championships, 2013 Wimbledon Championships, 2015 US Open, 2017 US Open and 2020 Australian Open.
 Kvitová reached her career-high ranking of world No. 2 on 31 October 2011.